onzfonz/comp227/src/content/3/en/part3a.md

 ```

 Middleware functions are called in the order that they're taken into use with the express server object's `use` method.
-Notice that json-parser is taken into use before the `requestLogger` middleware,
+Notice that the JSON parser is taken into use before the `requestLogger` middleware,
-because otherwise `request.body` will not be initialized when the logger is executed!
+because otherwise *`request.body` will not be initialized when the logger is executed*!

 Middleware functions have to be taken into use before routes *if we want them to be executed before the route event handlers* are called.
 There are also situations where we want to define middleware functions *after routes*.